firatozdemir/oadat-evaluate/README.md

 - batch evaluate a given serialized model (pretrained or your own) on corresponding OADAT test set for all presented metrics
 - read any sample from the provided dataset, OADAT.

+___

+## Accessing the dataset: OADAT

-For more information on downloading datasets proposed within the scope of this work (MSFD, SWFD, SCD), check [github.com/berkanlafci/oadat](https://github.com/berkanlafci/oadat).
+For information on downloading datasets proposed within the scope of this work (MSFD, SWFD, SCD), check [github.com/berkanlafci/oadat](https://github.com/berkanlafci/oadat).
+Dataset will be publicly available soon: [DOI for dataset files](https://www.research-collection.ethz.ch/handle/20.500.11850/551512).

 ___
 ## Load presented pretrained models: